smalos/nuBuilder4-Code-Library/third_party_wysiwyg_trumbowyg/README.md

-## Third party: How to include a WYSIWYG Editor in nuBuilder
+## Third party: How to include a WYSIWYG Editor

 This article is going to show you how to include the [Trumbowyg](http://alex-d.github.io/Trumbowyg/) WYSIWYG editor in nuBuilder.